Wildboar-Software/directory/apps/meerkat-docs/docs/schema.md

 This is intentional: its purpose is to prevent administrators from redefining schema elements such that a given object identifier now ambiguously refers to multiple different versions of a schema element.

+Note that schema objects can only be added via subentries that are "internal" to your DSA.
+If you try to add schema objects to subentries of DSE type `rhob` or `shadow`, they will not be recognized by your DSA.
+If this were not the case, DSAs with which you have an outstanding operational binding could overwrite your DSA's internal conception of these schema elements.
+It is also worth noting that new schema objects are recognized by your DSA on a first-come-first-served basis.
+If you add, say, an attribute type with object identifier `2.5.4.3` to a subentry, then somebody else comes along to add the same attribute type to another subentry, the first definition of that attribute type will persist throughout the whole DSA.

 The benefit of using the database directly is merely that it is simpler and faster.